 Driving your own car in the Netherlands

 On the plus side, there are no toll roads or vignettes you need to buy.
 The roads are extremely well-maintained and will make your travels easier.
 Whether your car runs on gasoline, diesel, or any other type of fuel, Dutch gas stations have it all.
-Most cities in the Netherlands have introduced paid parking similar to many other European countries.
+Most cities in the Netherlands have introduced paid parking like many other European countries.

 Owning a car in Holland does not come cheap.
 Gasoline is a bit more expensive than in the UK, according to data from numbeo.com.
 According to the same source, buying a Volkswagen Golf 1.4 90 KW Trendline (Or Equivalent New Car) or a similar quality commuter vehicle in Amsterdam will cost up to £25,070.92, whereas buying the same vehicle in London will cost up to £22,771.42.